az-digital/az_quickstart/CONTRIBUTING.md

     * Use the `#uadigital-general` channel to ask general questions related to Arizona Digital.
   * A basic understanding of [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-  * Local containerized (Docker) development environment tool either lando or ddev
+  * Local containerized (Docker) dev environment tool either lando or ddev
     * [Lando](https://docs.lando.dev/basics/installation.html)
     * [DDev](https://www.ddev.com/get-started/)
   * An IDE with the capability to attach to a remote codeserver or docker